“Rustic guesthouse set in a lush tropical garden, a short stroll from a fabulous beach on the unspoilt island of Boipeba”

 - Guest Lounge

-The 12 rooms are simply furnished but charming, colourful and perfectly suited to the local environment.
-Four of the rooms have air conditioning, but you don't really need it anyway as the open windows capture the breezes coming in off the sea rustling through the luxuriant foliage, or you can cool off in your hammock on the veranda or terrace outside.
-All rooms have hot showers, mosquito nets, a ceiling fan and a small fridge, as well as outside hammocks (one room, number 11, also has an inside hammock).
+The 12 Double Rooms are simply furnished but charming – some are almost like treehouses, others like little cottages, others have wraparound verandas.
+All are simply decorated with brightly coloured bed linens and distinctive coloured shutters and doors.
+Those with balconies or terraces have hammocks to relax in.
+Four of the rooms have air-conditioning, but you don't really need it - the open windows capture the sea breezes rustling through the luxuriant foliage.
+All rooms have hot showers, mosquito nets, a ceiling fan and a small fridge.
 There's no TV and certainly no need for a safe.

-I inspected most of the rooms and came away with the impression that none had a particular advantage over another and all were equally pleasant; room 3 is good for a family as it has a double bed and 2 single beds around a corner, plus an additional outside shower, and is perhaps more private than others being somewhat tucked away at the back of the property.
-Rooms 7 and 8 are on 2 levels (8 can sleep 4 people, 7 just 2.)
-I loved mine, room 4, for the way the light flooded in in the morning, with birds providing a natural alarm, and for its terrace, perfect for an afternoon siesta swinging gently in the hammock.
+We found all the rooms to be equally pleasant.
+That said, Room 3 is good for a family as it is the largest and perhaps the most private, being somewhat tucked away at the back of the property.
+Room 7 (sleeps 2) and Room 8 (sleeps 4) are on two levels.
+I loved mine, Room 4, for the way the light flooded in in the morning, with birds providing a natural alarm, and for its terrace, perfect for an afternoon siesta swinging gently in the hammock.

 - Extra beds